-You're probably familiar with interest rates and the effects that they have on the bond market, and to a lesser extent, the stock market.
-If you hold any international stocks, you probably also realize that foreign interest rates can have a positive or negative impact on foreign bonds or other assets.
-But, you may not realize that investors can profit from the difference in interest rates between countries.
+Interest rates have an effect on the bond market, and to a lesser extent, the stock market.
+Foreign interest rates can have a positive or negative impact on foreign bonds or other assets as well.
+Not commonly known is that it is possible to profit from the difference in interest rates between countries.

 Interest rates vary between countries based on their current economic cycle, which creates an opportunity for investors.
-By purchasing a foreign currency with a domestic currency, investors can profit from the difference between the interest rates of two countries.
-The popularity of these bets varies based on the global economy, but these arbitrage strategies have become commonplace.
+By purchasing foreign currency with a domestic currency, investors can profit from the difference between the interest rates of two countries.

 Covered Interest Arbitrage

-The most common type of interest rate arbitrage is called covered interest rate arbitrage, which occurs when exchange rate risk is hedged with a forward contract.
-Since a sharp movement in the forex market could erase any gains made through the difference in exchange rates, investors agree to a set currency exchange rate in the future in order to erase that risk.
+The most common type of interest rate arbitrage is called covered interest rate arbitrage, which occurs when the exchange rate risk is hedged with a forward contract.
+Since a sharp movement in the foreign exchange (forex) market could erase any gains made through the difference in exchange rates, investors agree to a set currency exchange rate in the future in order to erase that risk.

 Carry Trade & Other Forms of Arbitrage

 Despite the impeccable logic, interest rate arbitrage isn't without risk.
 The foreign exchange markets are fraught with risk due to the lack of cohesive regulation and tax agreements.
-In fact, some economists argue that covered interest rate arbitrage is no longer a profitable business - at least moving into 2017 - unless transaction costs can be reduced to below market rates.
+In fact, some economists argue that covered interest rate arbitrage is no longer a profitable business unless transaction costs can be reduced to below-market rates.